robertjskelton/robertjskelton.github.io/_posts/2019-12-10-Kitchen-Remodel.markdown

 * Cabinet Hardware - $100 - [Brahmco](https://brahmco.com/).
 Super cheap hardware, I bought a decent amount of extras because so many of these broke on install.
 * Etc (oven cord, can light, transition piece, toilet seal) - $75

-Total = $25,430
+### Total = $25,430

 ![Kitchen](/images/kitchen/3.jpg)

 My goal was to be at 20-22k for a kitchen remodel.
-This would probably be close, since these costs also include re-tiling ~400 sq ft of hallway, laundry room, and bathroom, and re-texturing my whole house ceiling.
-Overall, I'm very happy with our new kitchen, and was well worth $25k spent.
+This would probably be close, since these costs also include re-tiling ~400 sq ft of hallway, laundry room, and bathroom, and re-texturing all of the popcorn ceiling.
+Overall, I'm very happy with our new kitchen and other rooms, and was well worth $25k spent.
 Our old kitchen had cabinets falling apart, multiple broken tiles, and a terrible tile countertop that was impossible to keep clean.
 Our new quartz is SO easy to keep clean and makes cooking more enjoyable.

 [Here is a link to an album](https://photos.app.goo.gl/G9fbve1XfvYaWzLD9) of the full remodel process, over 200 pictures!